Syringa vulgaris aka Common Lilac

 Common Lilac, Lilac Tree, Lilac

-How to care for Common Lilac
+How difficult is it to take care of Common Lilac

 If you're looking for a plant that offers a moderate level of challenge, Common Lilac is a great choice to test your gardening skills.